 Here are some links to further information about the topics in the advent calendar.

 - Using leftovers: https://www.lovefoodhatewaste.com/recipes and lunch recipes https://www.nhs.uk/change4life/recipes/healthier-lunchboxes

 - Mindful eating: https://www.headspace.com/mindfulness/mindful-eating

 - Find out more about plant-based diets here: https://www.bda.uk.com/resource/vegetarian-vegan-plant-based-diet.html

 - Red Tractor is one indicator of ethical farming. https://redtractor.org.uk/

-- The internet requires energy-hungry data centers that could account for up to 14% of carbon emissions by 2040.
-A Google search requires the same amount of energy as turning on a 60-watt light bulb for 17 seconds.
+- The internet requires energy-hungry data centres that could account for up to 14% of carbon emissions by 2040.
+A Google search requires the same energy as turning on a 60-watt light bulb for 17 seconds.
 That might not sound like much, but at 79,009 searches per second, it all adds up.
 (Ref: https://www.searchenginejournal.com/alternative-search-engines-social-good/338817/#close ). many web hosts now specialize in providing eco-friendly and carbon-neutral hosting.
 Below is an overview of some of them:

 Ecosia: promises to use 80% of profits to plant trees.
 You can check it here: https://www.ecosia.org/

 Every Click: offers to pay out affiliate commissions to charities acting as another fundraising tool for them.
 You can find out more here: https://www.everyclick.com/